Devviknesh/Basic-Calculator-/README.md

 Error handling for invalid inputs and division by zero

 🛠️ Built With
-Frontend: HTML, CSS, JavaScript (for web version)
+Frontend: HTML, CSS, JavaScriptt (for web version)

 Backend: Python / Java / C++ / (Your Language